1985 European Formula 3000 Championship

 The 1985 European Formula 3000 Championship was the inaugural season of the Formula 3000 category.
 The European Formula 3000 Championship replaced Formula Two as the official feeder series to Formula One.
 It was scheduled over 12 rounds and contested over 11 rounds.
 14 different teams tried their luck with 33 different drivers and 7 different chassis.
 The series was won by the German Christian Danner driving for BS Automotive.

 Danner, who was laying second in the championship at the time, would graduate to Formula One when he made his Grand Prix debut for the German Zakspeed team at the 1985 Belgian Grand Prix at Spa-Francorchamps on 15 September, a week before he won the final round of the F3000 championship at Donington Park to clinch the title from Mike Thackwell.

-Danner had the dubious honour of being the first in a long line of Formula 3000 champions who would fail to make an impact on Formula One, despite the championship being seen as the highest level FIA single-seater championship behind Grand Prix racing.
+Danner had the honour of being the first in a long line of Formula 3000 champions who would fail to make an impact on Formula One, despite the championship being seen as the highest level FIA single-seater championship behind Grand Prix racing.
 Only future champions Jean Alesi, Olivier Panis and Juan Pablo Montoya would actually go on to win a Formula One Grand Prix.